CHOICES 2: INNOVATIVE COMMUNITY SERVICES

-CHOICES 2 the Developmental Disabilities Services department of the Cobb and Douglas Counties Community Services Boards.
+CHOICES 2 the Intellectual/Developmental Disabilities Services department of the Cobb County Community Services Board.
 CHOICES 2 offers the following innovative community service programs.
 Brochure – Choices 2

-Day Service Programs – Choices 2 Cobb & Choices 2 Douglas locations are day service programs which gives individuals the right to make choices according to a person’s personal preferences.
-Individuals may choice between seven different in house activities each day such as: art, nutrition & life skills, exercise which incorporates the Wii, computer lab, basic education, community outings, and the ability to socialize with their peers.
+Day Service Programs – Choices 2 Cobb is a day service program that gives individuals the right to make choices according to a person’s personal preferences.
+Individuals may choose between seven different in-house activities each day such as: art, nutrition & life skills, exercise (which incorporates the Wii), computer lab, basic education, community outings, and the ability to socialize with their peers.
 These innovative and interactive community services are wrapped around the strengths, abilities, and needs of each individual, providing an environment for personal enrichment and growth.

 W.O.W.
-(With Out Walls) – Choices 2 With Out Walls or WOW Program is a great alternative to a day center program.
-The WOW program offers new experiences and actives to the individual with opportunities to develop skills that lessen their dependence.
-They have the opportunity to meet new people in small groups and make an increasingly meaningful contribution to their community.
+(With Out Walls) – Choices 2 With Out Walls or W.O.W.
+Program is a great alternative to a day center program.
+The WOW program offers new experiences and activities for individuals with opportunities to develop skills that lessen their dependence.
+Individuals have the opportunity to meet new people in small groups and make an increasingly meaningful contribution to their community.
 This program provides an environment for personal enrichment and growth through a wide range of interactive activities such as volunteering, music and cultural arts.
 Learning in the community promotes a positive and motivated attitude.
 The different activities keep each one participating and helping them to manage their lives.

-Community Living Support (CLS) Services are individually tailored supports that assist with the acquisition, retention, or improvement in skills related to an Individual’s continued residence in his or her own or family home.
+Community Living Support (CLS) services are individually tailored supports that assist with the acquisition, retention, or improvement in skills related to an Individual’s continued residence in his or her own or family home.
 Personal care/assistance may be a component part of CLS services but may not comprise the entirety of the services.
-CLS services are offered to Individuals who live in their own or family home.
+CLS services are offered to individuals who live in their own home or family home.

-- Inclusion – Involvement with relatives and friends and a belonging to their neighborhood and community, Independence – Providing individuals with opportunities to develop skills that lessen his/her dependence.
+- Independence – Providing individuals with opportunities to develop skills that lessen their dependence.

-- Individualization – Increasing esteem, by giving him/her personalized choices and by , providing services in terms of his/her unique and valued abilities.
+- Individualization – Increasing esteem by offering personalized choices and providing services in terms of the individual’s unique and valued abilities.

-- Productivity – Provides the participant with opportunities to make an increasingly meaningful contribution to his/her environment.
+- Productivity – Providing the participant with opportunities to make an increasingly meaningful contribution to his/her environment.

 Individuals served by CHOICES 2 have the following rights:

-- Quality Care: Individuals in our program will be treated with respect and dignity.
+Quality Care: Individuals in our program are treated with respect and dignity.